Are any of these Top 5 Steinway piano myths true?

 by Stephen N. Reed

 Say the name “Steinway” and images of beautiful, resonant pianos fill the imagination.
-Much of this imagery is due to solid facts regarding the exceptional craftsmanship and design that has been the trademark of Steinway & Sons pianos for nearly 170 years.
+Much of this imagery is due to solid facts regarding the exceptional craftsmanship and design that has been the trademark of Steinway & Sons pianos for over 170 years.

 Along with this high-quality has come awards and distinctions.
 Yes, Steinway & Sons’ pianos have been the choice of American presidents and Buckingham Palace.
 And yes, 97% of concert pianists worldwide prefer to play a Steinway, believing that this brand of piano helps them bring forth the best musical performance within them.